 Better quality starts with stock preparation

 Quality improvements in stock preparation do not just result in better stock quality – they also lead to energy savings and improved production efficiency.
 All stock can be treated more evenly with Valmet’s refining concepts, such as OptiFiner Pro.
 This high-capacity refiner provides the same or improved strength properties with lower costs.
-The enhanced bonding ability of the fibers improves paper machine runnability, resulting in better printability, fewer web breaks and a uniform refining result.
+The enhanced bonding ability of the fibers improves paper machine runnability, resulting in better printability, fewer web breaks, and a uniform refining result.

 Lost quality levels can be reinstated and profiles restored in a cost-effective way with Valmet’s headbox maintenance.
-Our headbox services provide a stable basis weight and even profiles throughout the production line, also improving end product quality.
+Our headbox services provide a stable basis weight and even profiles throughout the production line, also improving end-product quality.

 Improved formation for better quality

-In the forming section, paper and board quality can be affected through furnish optimization and more uniform profiles, as well as improved strength and formation properties.
+In the forming section, paper and board quality can be effected through furnish optimization and more uniform profiles, as well as improved strength and formation properties.
 If the target quality can be produced using cheaper furnish, the results are visible in the bottom line.

 High surface quality all the way to finishing

-Good end product quality can still be spoiled by uneven winding of customer rolls.
+Good end product quality can still be spoiled by an uneven winding of customer rolls.
 Ragged cuts cause unnecessary customer complaints and uneven quality.
 Reliability, minimized surface core waste and excellent roll runnability in winding can be achieved with winder modernizations.